Saint George's Day (Spain): Catalonia

-La Diada de Sant Jordi ([diˈaðə ðə ˈsaɲ ˈʒɔɾði], Saint George's Day), also known as El Dia de la Rosa (The Day of the Rose), or El Dia del Llibre (The Day of the Book), or the Day of Books and Roses.
+Saint George (Catalan: Sant Jordi) is the patron saint of Catalonia.
+The Diada de Sant Jordi ([diˈaðə ðə ˈsaɲ ˈʒɔɾði], Saint George's Day), also known as El Dia de la Rosa (The Day of the Rose), or El Dia del Llibre (The Day of the Book), or the Day of Books and Roses.
 In Catalonia the main activity is the exchange of roses and books between sweethearts, loved ones and colleagues.
-Historically, men gave women roses, and women gave men a book to celebrate the occasion – "a rose for love and a book forever."
+From the 1920's, men gave women roses, and women gave men a book to celebrate the occasion – "a rose for love and a book forever."
 The fair of roses was called the lovers' fair because it was attended by engaged and recently married couples.
 In modern times, the mutual exchange of books is also customary.

 Roses have been associated with this day since medieval times, but the giving of books is a more recent Catalan tradition originating in 1923, when a writer and publisher, Vicente Cavel, started to promote the holiday as a way to commemorate the nearly simultaneous deaths of Miguel de Cervantes and William Shakespeare on 23 April 1616.
 Barcelona is the publishing capital of both Catalan and Spanish languages, and the combination of love and literacy was quickly adopted.

 The sardana, the national dance of Catalonia, is performed throughout the day in the Plaça Sant Jaume in Barcelona.
 Many book stores and cafes host readings by authors (including 24-hour marathon readings of different classics of Catalan literature or Spanish literature).
 Street performers and musicians in public squares add to the day's atmosphere.

 23 April is also one of only three days a year when the Palau de la Generalitat, Barcelona's principal government building, is open to the public.
 The interior is decorated with roses to honour Saint George.

 Catalonia exported its tradition of the book and the rose to the rest of the world.
 In 1995, UNESCO adopted 23 April as World Book Day.